stefaniuk/link-capture-browser-extension/docs/prd.md

 - The default first-release maximum HTML payload size shall be `1 MiB` (`1,048,576` bytes), measured as the UTF-8 byte length of the captured `html` string before submission.
 - If the captured HTML exceeds the configured maximum size, the extension shall not silently trim the HTML string.
 - If the captured HTML exceeds the configured maximum size, the extension shall not replace the `html` field with extracted text, reader-mode output, or other derived content while still treating the result as a normal full capture.
-- Oversized capture shall be handled through an explicit failure or partial-capture path with a documented failure reason, for example `payload_too_large`.
+- Oversized capture shall be handled through an explicit failure path with a documented failure reason, for example `payload_too_large`.
 - Any maximum-size threshold shall be reflected consistently in the PRD, schema, mock behaviour, and automated tests.

-### 11.9 Contract Testing
+### 11.11 Contract Testing

 Contract testing shall be mandatory for the integration between the extension and the backend API.